IS IT A SCAM? BUYER BEWARE!

 3. Reputable breeders show their dogs at dog shows.
 If it's a reputable breeder you should be able to Google the sellers name and/or the sire and dams names.
 If there is a Ch. before the dogs name means they won their Championship hopefully through the American Kennel Club but thats for another day.
 Do any of the dogs have Ch. in front of their name on the pedigree?
 Reputable breeders pedigree will have 90% Champions if not more.
 Does this owners name match the person selling the puppies?

 4. 85% of the time the sire of the puppies will not be on the premises of a reputable breeder.
 Ask if you will be able to see both parents when "picking up" your puppy or adult Samoyed.
 If they won't allow you to come to their home then it's probably a scam or a less than desirable situation where the puppies are being raised.
-This is never a good sign.
+This is just another piece of this large puzzle.

 5. A reputable breeder will not have a "Pay Here" button on their website because you are interviewed before you ever will be getting a puppy.
-Maybe by “Paypal” (this is traceable) but not a “Pay Here” button.
+Maybe by “Paypal” (this is traceable) which is only after they have spoken to you and given you an email address to send it but never a “Pay Here” button.

 6. Many are not even here in this country so communicate with them to see if there is broken English.
-It's not always true but a red flag.
+It's not always true but could be a red flag.

-7. Many times the photos of the puppies will each have a very different look because the photos are stolen from different breeders websites.
-It’s possible they aren’t actual littermates.
+7. Many times the photos of the puppies will each have a different look because the photos are stolen from different breeders websites.
+It’s possible they aren’t actual littermates nor do they actually belong to the seller.

 9. Do they have a photo including the whole litter or are they a listing like you would find on eBay?
 If the puppies are being treated like a product with a "Pay Here" you should walk away.
 Reputable Breeders always screen where their puppies are going.